-For general questions concerning the major or other issues pertaining to English careers or future studies, please see the associate chair and/or consult the current list of option advisors.
+For general questions concerning the major or other issues pertaining to English careers or future studies, students should see the associate chair and/or consult the current list of option advisors.
 Graduate advising takes place in the department, and all graduate students should consult with the graduate advisor as soon as possible upon acceptance.

 A major in English provides a strong academic foundation for careers in such fields as business, writing, editing, publishing, journalism, advertising, public relations, communications, state and federal service, arts, entertainment and more.
 It also serves as excellent pre-professional training for further study in such fields as law, medicine and education.
 English majors choosing the Subject Matter option receive a state certificate in subject matter competency for teaching careers at the secondary level.
 Many students who obtain an M.A. in English find teaching positions in community colleges or proceed to doctoral programs, which might lead to teaching careers at the university level.

 Clubs and Societies